rqlite/rqlite/README.md

     Enter SQL statements terminated with a ";" sqlite> select * from foo;
     1|fiona
+Note that this is the SQLite file that is under `node 3`, which is not the node that accepted the `INSERT` operation.

+### Bulk Updates
+Bulk updates are supported.
+To execute multipe statements in one HTTP call, separate each statement with a newline.
+An example of inserting two records is shown below:

+    curl -XPOST 'localhost:4001/db?pretty' -d '
+                 INSERT INTO foo(name) VALUES("fiona")
+                 INSERT INTO foo(name) VALUES("fiona")'
 #### Transactions
 Transactions are supported.
-To execute two statements within a transaction, separate them with a newline and add `transaction` to the URL.
-An example is shown below:
+To execute statements within a transaction, add `transaction` to the URL.
+An example of the above operation executed within a transaction is shown below.

     curl -XPOST 'localhost:4001/db?pretty&transaction' -d '
                  INSERT INTO foo(name) VALUES("fiona")